sarthaksam003/TannTrim/README.md

   <br>
 </h1>

-<h4 align="center">A simple e-commerce web app created using ReactJS, HTML and CSS on Microsoft Visual Studio Code.</a>.</h4>
+<h4 align="center">A simple e-commerce web app created using ReactJS, HTML and CSS on Microsoft Visual Studio Code that fetches data to display using Axios.</a>.</h4>

 <p align="center">
   <a href="#key-features">Key Features</a> •